Men and women with melancholic personality share many traits – they tend to be loyal to their family and friends and extremely careful.

 Attention to Detail

-These people pay attention to details:
+These people pay attention to detail:

-- They remember special dates, anniversaries and events.
+They remember special dates, anniversaries, and events.

-- They will remember details about their neighbors and colleagues.
+They will remember details about their neighbors and colleagues.

 It’s All About The Order!

-If you interrupt them or ask them a question they will think you are not interested in what they are talking about.
+If you interrupt them or ask them a question, they will think you are not interested in what they are talking about.